KSP-CKAN/CKAN/README.md

 printable characters.
 Eg: "Ferram Aërospace Research (FAR)", "Real Solar System".

-##### shortname
+##### identifer

-This is intended as a machine-friendly, short name for the mod.
+This is the gloablly unique identifier for the mod, and is how the mod will be referred to by other CKAN documents.
 It may only consist of letters, numbers, underscores, and minus signs.
 Eg: "FAR" or "RealSolarSystem".
 This is the identifier that will be used whenever the mod is referenced (by `depends`, `conflicts`, or elsewhere).

-If the mod contains a shared library (dll) that would generate a `FOR` pass in ModuleManager, then the shortname *should* match the name that ModuleManager would generate for the mod.
+If the mod would generate a `FOR` pass in ModuleManager, then the identifier *must* be same as the ModuleManager name.

 ##### version